kosli-dev/cli/docs.merkely.com/content/getting_started/report_artifact.md

 Here is a complete workflow that takes care of CLI download, **pipeline** creation and docker image build and reports it to the Merkely **pipeline**.
 Remember to replace *MERKELY_OWNER* variable value with your Merkely username.

-Below you'll find comments about Merkely specific parts of the workflow.
+Below the complete workflow you'll find comments about specific parts of it.

 ```